AbdurahmanAlmehdi/native_ai_bridge_library/native_ai_bridge/README.md

-# Apple Foundation Flutter
+# Native AI Bridge

 A Flutter plugin that provides access to Apple's on-device Foundation Models framework, available on iOS 26.0 and above.
-This plugin allows you to integrate Apple Intelligence features directly into your Flutter applications, offering powerful, private, and efficient AI capabilities, currently on ios only but foundations model does work on macos so this will be added in a later update.
+This plugin allows you to integrate Apple Intelligence features directly into your Flutter applications, offering powerful, private, and efficient AI capabilities.

+**Note**: Currently iOS only, but since Foundation Models works on macOS, support will be added in a future update.

 ## Features